chenguangran/learngit/readme.txt

-git is a control system version git is free software
+git is a good control version
+git is free software